memorysafety/river/docs/what-to-build.md

 An observability system, allowing operators to inspect and make observations about the running system, both in an exploratory way as a human, as well as an automated way as part of a larger monitoring system.

+Currently, `pingora` uses the `log` ecosystem in Rust.
+It may be worth investigating switching to `tracing`, or using an integration with the `tracing` ecosystem.

+There are a number of existing integrations for push based aggregation systems (e.g. OpenTracing or OpenTelemetry), or pull based aggregation systems (e.g. Prometheus).

+Metrics may also be emitted as structured fields via the same infrastructure.

+This work will also need to be designed in tandem with Configuration, making it possible to specify the desired log/trace level and metrics calculation options in a declarative way.

 ### 4.6 - Configuration